Prudhoe Bay Whirlwind - Two Days

 At Coldfoot Camp, approximately half-way to Deadhorse, there is enough time to use the facilities and order a meal (to go) from the Trucker's Cafe.

 Travel over the continental divide at Atigun Pass, down the North Slope, and across the Arctic Coastal Plain to Deadhorse.
 Overnight at a Prudhoe Bay hotel or camp nearby.

-NOTE: It STRONGLY reccommended to opt to overnight at a hotel (Deadhorse Camp 907-474-3565 or 888-474-3565) in Deadhorse.
+NOTE: It is STRONGLY recommended to opt to overnight at a hotel (Deadhorse Camp 907-474-3565 or 888-474-3565) in Deadhorse.
 There is no designated place to camp in Deadhorse, weather can be wintry (even during "summer" months), and bears commonly roam the area.
-Even seasoned backcountry campers find the approximately $199 for a room in Deadhorse to be acceptable.
+Even seasoned back-country campers find the approximately $199 for a room in Deadhorse to be acceptable.
 Passengers are NOT allowed to sleep in the van.

-DAY 2: At approximately 7:00 am, take a shuttle out to the Arctic Ocean.
+At approximately 7:00 am, take a shuttle out to the Arctic Ocean.
 Dalton Highway Express can make this reservation for you if you are connecting it with a southbound run of the Dalton Highway Express shuttle.
 After traveling this far, it is definitely worthwhile to invest the additional time and expense to reach the shores of the Arctic Ocean.
-It is mandatory to carry a government issued photo ID with you and provide the document number at the time of booking with Dalton Highway Express or direction with Deadhorse Camp who is operating that shuttle in 2012.
+It is mandatory to carry a government issued photo ID with you and provide the document number at the time of booking with Dalton Highway Express or directly with Deadhorse Camp.
 After the Arctic Ocean shuttle, depart Deadhorse at approximately 11:00 am and get back into Fairbanks at approximately 2:00 am.